Larsen15o9/Bitcoin/Home.md

 * **NEW!!!** Support for adjusting memory timings explained [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Memory-timings).

 When you want to know more, I suggest spending 10 minutes to read [something more about mining](https://github.com/nicehash/NiceHashQuickMiner/wiki/Hashing-speed,-accepted-rejected-speed-and-shares).

+**If you are worried about security, read here about security mechanisms used for NiceHash QuickMiner.**